rikkiprince/ggj19-yyc-home/README.md

 # ggj19-yyc-home
-Lee and Rikki's game for the Global Game Jam 2019
+Lee, Konrad and Rikki's game for the Global Game Jam 2019

+Music by Kevin Stebner

+Art assets from the internet